-Under the Gun Control Act of 1968 (GCA), any person who is engaged "in the business" of selling guns is a firearms dealer and must obtain a federal firearms license (FFL).1 This distinction triggers certain federal laws and regulations that federal firearm licensees (FFLs) must follow, including the statutory requirement that they conduct a background check on potential purchasers.
-Gun sellers who do not qualify as a firearms "dealers" are not required to obtain an FFL, and thus, are not required under federal law to conduct background checks.
+Under the Gun Control Act of 1968 (GCA), any person who is "engaged in the business" of selling guns is a firearms dealer and must obtain a federal firearms license (FFL).
+This distinction triggers certain federal laws and regulations that federal firearm licensees must follow, including the statutory requirement that they conduct a background check on potential purchasers.
+Gun sellers who do not qualify as firearms "dealers" are not required to obtain an FFL, and thus, are not required under federal law to conduct background checks.

-The GCA is vague as to the level of sales activity that distinguishes someone who sells guns occasionally-and is not subject to federal licensing requirements-from someone who is "engaged in the business" of firearm sales and qualifies as a firearms dealer.
-According to a report issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the federal definition of "engaged in the business" often frustrates the prosecution of "unlicensed dealers masquerading as collectors or hobbyists but who are really trafficking firearms to felons or other prohibited persons."2
+Prior to the Bipartisan Safer Communities Act (BSCA), the GCA was unclear as to the level of sales activity that distinguishes someone who sells guns occasionally-and is not subject to federal licensing requirements-from someone who is "engaged in the business" of firearm sales and qualifies as a firearms dealer.
+According to a report issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the federal definition of "engaged in the business" often frustrated the prosecution of "unlicensed dealers masquerading as collectors or hobbyists but who are really trafficking firearms to felons or other prohibited persons."

-Because of this vagueness, individuals prohibited from purchasing or possessing firearms under federal law can easily buy them from unlicensed sellers with no background check in most states.
-In fact, an estimated 22% of US gun owners acquired their most recent firearm without a background check-which translates to millions of Americans acquiring millions of guns, no questions asked, each year.3
+Because of this ambiguity, individuals prohibited from purchasing or possessing firearms under federal law have long been able to easily buy them from unlicensed sellers with no background check in most states.
+In fact, an estimated 22% of US gun owners acquired their most recent firearm without a background check-which translates to millions of Americans acquiring millions of guns, no questions asked, each year.